kazurayam/ProfileAwareWebdriverFactory/docs/index.md

         --user-data-dir=/Users/kazuakiurayama/Library/Application Support/Google/Chrome --window-size=1024,768 --flag-switches-begin --flag-switches-end

 Please note that the `--user-data-dir` option is given with a path of "genuine User Data directory", which will be locked by a running Chrome process.

+#### Caution

+Chrome browser is very strict that only 1 process of Chrome can have access to the genuine "UserData" folder.
+If you have one Chrome window already opened when you try to launch one more Chrome process with `UserDataAccess.FOR_HERE`, then that attempt will fail with a message:

+    targetUserDataDir="/Users/username/Library/Application Support/Google/Chrome"
+    profileDirectoryName="Profile 14"
+    org.openqa.selenium.InvalidArgumentException was thrown.
+    Exception message:

+    invalid argument: user data directory is already in use, please specify a unique value for --user-data-dir argument, or don't use --user-data-dir

+As countermeasures you have 2 options.

+1.  close all Chrome windows before running your test, or

+2.  your test uses `UserDataAccess.TO_GO` instead

 ### Launch Headless Chrome with ProfileDirectoryName specified